tugboat/pakyow-web/manual/06 Handlers.markdown

 They are defined within a 'handlers' block in application.rb.

-A handler is defined with a name and an optional response code.
+A handler is defined with a name and an optional response status.

 <div class="code ruby">
 handlers do